About Us

 Our Mission

 The people we serve are not prostitutes; they are destitute people who lack love.
 They come from all over the U.S. and are homeless and somebody’s child, sibling, or parent.
-They are human beings who crave a purpose-driven-life, and need compassionate messengers to redirect them to a path of wholeness.
-Since most of the victims are womxn we call them “Street Sisters.”
+They are human beings who crave for a purpose in life.
+They need compassionate messengers to redirect them to a path of wholeness.
+Since most of the victims are women, we call them “Street Sisters.”
 Our Love tribe has become a Foster Family to those we serve.

 The compassionate messengers and partners make up our Love Tribe.
 They touch lives on the alleys, streets, homeless camps, and abandoned houses.
 We provide tangible love by gathering and distributing clothes, hygiene products, condoms, medical supplies, Narcan, and food.
 We also provide a warm and safe space in the Love Bug (Red commercial Vehicle) or at the Drop-In Center.
 During the spring and summer we need volunteers to help plant flowers, fruits, and veggies in our Hilltop Butterfly Garden.
 We need volunteers to assist in the annual 24 hour “Camping In the Hood is Good” event where our children experience a real camping event under the Columbus Blue Sky.